Disaster Manual: Section 2 - FEMA Assistance

 The SBA can loan money to homeowners, renters, and business owners.
 Homeowners may borrow up to $200,000 for disaster-related home repairs.
 Homeowners and renters may borrow up to $40,000 to replace disaster-damaged personal property including vehicles.
 The SBA may not duplicate benefits from your insurance or FEMA.
 You may receive an SBA referral when you apply with FEMA.
 If the applicant does not qualify for a low-interest SBA loan, FEMA may be able to offer them additional disaster grants that help reimburse for lost personal property, vehicle repair or replacement, and moving and storage expenses.

-If FEMA provides you with a travel trailer or mobile home you may be able to use it for up to eighteen months from the date of declaration if you continue to have a disaster-related housing need.
+If FEMA provides you with a travel trailer or mobile home, you may be able to use it for up to eighteen months from the date of declaration if you continue to have a disaster-related housing need.
+During some disasters, FEMA applicants may use the trailers or mobile homes beyond the eighteen-month mark, but additional requirements usually apply after that time.

 FEMA can provide more than one travel trailer for a family if necessary.